Hygiene for children (5-12 years)

 Hand hygiene

-Your child is frequently interacting with new environments and different people such as public playgrounds, and libraries.
-As a result, they come into contact with new germs and bacteria that can easily spread and make them sick.
+Children have immature immune systems, which makes them vulnerable to getting sick more often.
+Your child is frequently interacting with new environments and different people such as childcare, public playgrounds, and libraries.
+As a result, your preschooler comes into contact with new germs and bacteria that can easily spread and make them sick.

 Good hand hygiene and handwashing can prevent many infections.